List of law schools in the United States: State approved law schools

 In addition, individual state legislatures or bar examiners, like the State Bar of California, may maintain a separate approval system which is open to non-ABA accredited schools.
-As of 2025, 19 law schools are approved by the State Bar of California.
-Other states that approve non-ABA accredited law schools include Alabama, Massachusetts, and Tennessee.
+As of 2026, 21 law schools are approved by the State Bar of California.

 Also, the CBE allows registered unaccredited schools to operate and students of those schools are eligible to take the California Bar Examination upon graduation.
-Eleven correspondence and online law schools, although not accredited, are registered by the Committee of Bar Examiners of the State Bar of California.
-This means that the graduates of these distance learning law schools can sit for the California Bar Examination and, under varying circumstances, the bar exams in many other states.
+9 other law schools, primarily correspondence and online law schools, although not accredited, are registered by the Committee of Bar Examiners of the State Bar of California.
+This means that the graduates of these law schools can sit for the California Bar Examination and, under varying circumstances, the bar exams in other states.